Steven Kwan Player Props: Guardians vs. Astros

-On Saturday, Steven Kwan (.280 on-base percentage in past 10 games, 57 points below season-long percentage) and the Cleveland Guardians play the Houston Astros, whose starting pitcher will be J.P.
-France.
-First pitch is at 6:10 PM ET.
+Steven Kwan -- batting .267 with two doubles, a home run, four walks and three RBI in his past 10 games -- will be in action for the Cleveland Guardians against the Houston Astros, with Brandon Bielak on the hill, on June 11 at 12:40 PM ET.

-He racked up two hits (going 2-for-7 with a double and two RBI) in his last appearance against the Astros.
+He had a one-hit showing in his previous game (1-for-3) against the Astros.

 Steven Kwan Game Info & Props vs. the Astros